 This tutorial will discuss various options for responsible paint recycling or disposal.
 We’ll cover the proper way to dispose of or recycle leftover paint, as well as how to dispose of paint cans, aerosol cans and paint solvents.

-To understand proper disposal methods, it's important to know what paint is.
+To understand proper disposal methods, it's important to understand the elements which make up paint and their potential impacts on the environment.
 Paint is a mixture of four basic ingredients: pigments, resins, solvents, and additives.
 It’s the type of solvent used in the paint that determines how you dispose of it.

 At the end of the day, all paints basically fall under two solvent categories: mineral-spirit- based solvent, or water-based solvent.
 In common convention, paints are referred to as oil-based paints (basically an alkyd resin base thinned with mineral spirits) or latex-based paint (water thinned).
 Ironically, neither latex-based paint nor oil-based paint contains either latex or oil.

 Reuse or Recycling of Latex or Oil-Based Paint

 First, consolidate all partial cans of the same brand, sheen, color and solvent type into as few cans as possible.
 In other words, if you have a ½ gallon of one paint and a ¼ gallon of the same paint, combine them into one gallon can ¾ full, and dispose of the now-empty can.

 The easiest way to reuse or recycle good unwanted paint is to give it to an organization that can use it—for example, donate your unwanted paint to organizations like these: